Save the Date: April 4-6, 2025

 Join us for a weekend of free field trips with Utah’s finest geologists, paleontologists, and archaeological conservationists.
 Meet the organizations that preserve and protect our public lands while discovering a bounty of rocks and minerals from vendors at our pop-up market outside the John Wesley Powell River History Museum.

-Learn more by downloading the Festival Field Guide here!
+Get ready for the 2025 festival by downloading a past Festival Field Guide here!

 We value inclusion and access for all participants and are pleased to provide reasonable accommodations for this event.